Bill English: Deputy Prime Minister and Minister of Finance (2008–2016)

 At the 2008 election, English was re-elected by his electorate, winning by a margin of about 15,500 votes.
-He became Deputy Prime Minister of New Zealand and Minister of Finance in the fifth National Government, being sworn into office on 19 November 2008 and continued to serve in those roles until becoming Prime Minister on 12 December 2014.
+He became Deputy Prime Minister of New Zealand and Minister of Finance in the fifth National Government, being sworn into office on 19 November 2008 and continued to serve in those roles until becoming Prime Minister on 12 December 2016.
 He was also made Minister of Infrastructure in National's first term of government and Minister responsible for Housing New Zealand Corporation and minister responsible for the New Zealand flag consideration process in its third.

 He was comfortably re-elected in Clutha-Southland in the 2011 election but opted to run as a party-list candidate in 2014.

 The pairing of John Key as leader of the National Party and English as his deputy has been compared to that of Bob Hawke and Paul Keating (in Australia) and Tony Blair and Gordon Brown (in the UK).

-English acceded to the role of Finance Minister in the continuing wake of the financial crisis.
+English acceded to the role of finance minister during the 2008 financial crisis.
 In response to New Zealand's rising debt, English made budget deficit-reduction his main priority.
 His first budget outlined three focuses in New Zealand's financial recovery: "improving the business environment and removing roadblocks to growth; investment in productive infrastructure; and improving the way government works".
 One of his first acts was creating the National Infrastructure Unit, charged with formulating a plan for infrastructure projects and investments.
 He commissioned a government-wide spending review, with an aim to reducing government expenditure—with the exceptions of a two-year stimulus package and long-term increases on infrastructure spending.

 In April 2011, the Opposition criticised English for suggesting that New Zealand businesses could use New Zealand's low wages to help it compete with Australia.
 The National Government campaigned for re-election in 2011 on its economic record.
 The Government boasted growth for five consecutive quarters up to mid-2010, totalling 1.6% of real GDP.

 Strong growth resulted in a surplus of $473 million for the 2015/16 financial year, projected to rise to $8.5 billion by 2020/21.
 In his 2016 Economic and Fiscal Update address, English stated that reducing debt and tackling the costs of the 2016 Kaikōura earthquake were higher priorities than reducing rates of tax.